1. Listen and learn.

 - Invite a speaker to talk about BDS and what you can do to get involved.
-Email Dalit for ideas.
+Email Dov Baum, AFSC Economic Activism Program director, for ideas.

 In 2005, over 170 Palestinian organizations issued a call to the international community asking for the implementation of boycott and divestment initiatives (BDS) to stop human rights abuses against Palestinians by the Israeli government.
 The initial Palestinian call was signed by a broad coalition that included unions, academics, political parties, cultural groups, and civil society organizations.
-AFSC is supporting and organizing various actions and campaigns and has developed an investment screening tool for individuals and groups to review their investments: investigate.afsc.org.
+AFSC is supporting and organizing various actions and campaigns and has developed an investment screening tool for individuals, groups, and institutions to review their investments: Investigate.

 - Check your own investment portfolio using AFSC’s new investment screening tool.